Soul-Burn/janky-quality/.external/description.md

 # Settings

 * Show programming baked machines from base and module on player - Unneeded with selection tool.
-* Enabled/disable additional quality bonuses not in the FFF - reasonable upgrades like lamp range.
+* Enabled/disable additional quality bonuses not in the FFF - reasonable upgrades like lamp range and fuel values.

 # Modding interface